tkokhing/OneHeart/README.md

 How can a consortium work with just one organization?
 So...
 * Study this tutorial (no video guide for this tut) to create more organizations and add them the network that you built.
-* What is not stated clearly is that you are playing this role of Developer B from Org B creating your organization **in the different machine** in order to join an existing network created in tutorial 1.
+* What is not stated clearly is that you are playing this role of Developer B from Org B creating your organization **in the different machine using different account** in order to join an existing network created in tutorial 1.
 This is what in the real-world is happening.
 * For learning purpose, you probably doubled-role and creating the all these (Org A and Org B) on the same machine like what I did.
 But, know the difference!
 > https://cloud.ibm.com/docs/blockchain?topic=blockchain-ibp-console-join-network#ibp-console-join-network